tsnellgrove/dark_castle3/doc/to_do.md

 				- TBD: returns item_lst if creature == active_gs.get_hero()
 		- TBD: update active_gs.scope commands to use get_inv() method
 	- TBD: invisible_lst (new name for mach_obj_lst)
+		- IDEAS:
+			- creatures can have 'invisible' attribute for machs (like rooms)
+			- change mach_obj_lst to 'invisible'? or 'invis_lst'?
 		- TBD: create mach_lst() method for creatures (based on inv_lst)
 	- TBD: worn
 	- TBD: refactor review for class Creature methods